fortrabbit/help/docs/verify-access-methods.md

 reviewed:      2021-03-23
 naviTitle:     Verify access methods
 title:         Testing access to fortrabbit services
-lead:          Instructions on how to check access from a terminal
+lead:          This article provides instructions on how to check code access for username + password and SSH key authentication from the terminal using sftp and ssh.
 group:         troubleshooting
 stack:         all
 dontList:      true